Master The Game Of Hiring With Nathan Hirsch is one of the more popular podcast episodes that FreeeUp CEO Nathan Hirsch has been on.

 Nathan: Laying out expectations up front.
 What I recommend doing for any hire, whether they’re an employee, so walking into your office, or they live in the Philippines and you talk to them on Skype, create a document of who you are, who are the important pieces of the company, what are your goals and expectations, what are your pet peeves because if I hire someone and you hire someone, we’re gonna care about way different things.
 It’s hard for a worker.
-Even the best worker who wants to make every client happy can’t read your mind, so I like to lay out all about the company, about me, about what my expectations are, and the first thing I do when they walk in is I hand them a piece of paper, and I say, “Read this, ask me any questions you have.
+Even the best worker who wants to make every client happy can’t read your mind, so I like to lay out all about the marketplace, about me, about what my expectations are, and the first thing I do when they walk in is I hand them a piece of paper, and I say, “Read this, ask me any questions you have.
 We’re very transparent here.

 That just sets the ground work for amazing communication going forward, and if people read that piece of paper and they have concerns, or you realize they can’t do what’s expected of you or things that you care about, they’re probably not the right fit for your company, and you can save a lot of time by firing them right there rather than waiting three weeks and realizing it’s a bad fit.

 Jaime: Yeah, and sometimes we’re a little slow to fire even though we know are not supposed to be.
 Let’s start at the beginning, then.
 Tell me, employee or contractor?
 Because I get that question all the time.
 “Do I do employee, or do I do contractor?”
 How do you determine it?